-Near boundaries of Siegel disks the rational maps are far from being expanding.
-Since the puzzle construction may not exist for general rational maps with Siegel disks, a prior, the Julia sets may have exotic topology in this situation.
-For instance, when a rational map has both Siegel disks and attracting basins, the boundary of an immediate attracting basin may spiral around a Siegel disk in a very complicated manner, and the Julia set would be non-locally connected.
+Near boundaries of Siegel disks, the rational maps are far from being expanding.
+Since the puzzle construction may not exist for general rational maps with Siegel disks, the corresponding Julia sets may have exotic topology in this situation.
+For instance, when a rational map has both Siegel disks and attracting basins, a prior, the boundary of an immediate attracting basin may spiral around a Siegel disk in a very complicated manner and the Julia set may be non-locally connected.